milairhu/milairhu/README.md

-### Hello 👋
+### Welcome 👋

-I am Hugo, an IT network student willing to improve my programming skills.
+I am Hugo, an IT network 💻 student willing to improve my programming skills 	📈.

 Have a look at my favorite coding languages!